jimmypw/doc-tak/docs/source/introduction/whatistak.rst

 * TAKserver - Server software to connect devices together across a WAN.
 * Federation Hub - Software for connecting independant TAKserver instances.
 * TAKtracker - Minimal TAK client for sending location data to a tak server.

+In addition to the headline products, numerous other products are available in the form of plugins for ATAK/WINTAK or standalone applications that compliment the functionality of ATAK/WINTAK with additional data and features.